Thursday, 2 July 2015

 7 June 2015

 This was the first meeting between the two nations since the abandoned game of 1995 and the first meeting at the new Aviva Stadium.
 There is no doubt that tension is not quite what it was: the removal of British troops from Ulster, the Good Friday agreement and many other symbolic gestures have all helped to reduce it .
 Regardless of the healing process, there had been a recent upsurge in Anti IRA chanting from some of the English faithful which had made the FA a bit twitchy about this fixture.
-Thankfully, on the day the only chanting that could be heard from the English concerned a certain FIFA president and his financial assistance in paying for the building of the Aviva.
+On the day, the only chanting that could be heard from the English concerned a certain FIFA president and the financial sweetener he endorsed to help pay for the Aviva.

 The price of these tickets were outrageous for a friendly match and easily the most I have paid for non tournament football following England.
 Despite this the away end had been sold out for months due to the low allocation of 3000 tickets, but this had more to do with the poxy away end.
 The North Stand is a strange little stand that was limited in height to protect access to light for the terraced housing behind.